Brankale/Nintendo-DS-Lite-colorspace/README.md

 > [!WARNING]
 > I'm not a color scientist or expert.
 This guide may contain inaccuracies or misleading information.
 Please take it with a grain of salt.
 If you notice any issues, feel free to open an issue.

-> [!WARNING]
-> Be aware that, at the moment, handheld shaders may contain errors due to floating-point rounding errors (especially in the computed colorspace matrices), suboptimal algorithms, and similar issues.

 # Index

 - [Displays types](https://github.com/Brankale/Handheld-Color-Space-Project/blob/main/README.md#displays-types)